joemoose/dungeoneers.d20/docs/combat.md

 ## Subdual

 Rather than inflicting grievous harm, you can attempt to **subdue** an opponent using a melee weapon.
 Ranged weapons can’t subdue.
-Declare that you’re trying to subdue and then attack as usual but halve the damage after first reducing it by the opponent’s armor rating.
+Declare that you’re trying to subdue and then attack as usual, but halve the damage after first reducing it by the opponent’s armor rating.
 An enemy who would suffer critical damage or death from a subdual attack is instead knocked unconscious.

 ## Morale